huanchen-stack/obj-detection-optimizer/README.md

 # NS Optimizer

+0. Per layer/block inference profile can be found in the [testcases](testcases) folder.

 1. To find the optimized partition solutions and corresponding speed up rates, run `opt_wrapper.py`.
    - For devices with memory constrains, use [opt_wrapper_mem.py](opt_wrapper_mem.py).
    - To optimize by battery life instead of execution time, use [opt_wrapper_battery.py](opt_wrapper_battery.py).